 Multiply Your Living Costs By 25

-That’s how much you need to retire.
-To spend $40,000 a year in retirement, you need to have $1 million saved.
+This is one way to start estimating how much you may need to retire.
+To spend $40,000 a year in retirement, you would need to have $1 million saved.
 Better start cracking!

-Save a Minimum of 10 Percent of Your Salary
+Save a Minimum of 10% of Your Salary

 Start as young as possible, when the power of compounding returns is the greatest.
-An easy way is to opt into automatic withdrawals to your 401(k) if your employer provides one.
-Through compounding interest (the money that your money earns), you'll reach the $1 million mark.
-It might take several decades, but your future self will thank you.
+An easy way is to opt into automatic contributions to your 401(k) if your employer provides one.
+Through compounding interest (the money that your money earns), you're more likely to reach your retirement goals.